 Art by Ryan Pancoast

-It has now become a tradition for me to re-post this on Halloween.
+It has now become a tradition for me to re-post this on or near Halloween.
 It does not fit with either the pagan origins or the current commercial frenzy for this ancient festival, but it is probably about as fairytale as I get.
-Although I do have a fondness for Sleeping Beauty, which I posted yesterday.
+Although I do have a fondness for Sleeping Beauty.